All manuscripts should be submitted via ScholarOne Manuscripts.

 Wildlife Research provides an international forum for the publication of original and significant research and debate on the ecology and management of vertebrate and invertebrate wildlife in natural and modified habitats.
 The journal has a broad focus ranging from the conservation of threatened species through to the management of over-abundant and invasive species.
 Papers reporting well-structured field studies, manipulative experiments, and analytical and modelling studies are encouraged.
 All papers should aim to improve the practice of wildife management and contribute conceptual advances to our knowledge and understanding of wildlife ecology.

-As well as original research papers, the journal publishes: reviews that offer new insights or timely syntheses of current topics in wildlife management; viewpoint articles highlighting contentious or emerging issues and their implications for wildlife management, conservation, research or policy development; and methods papers that describe and evaluate methodological advances and new techniques in wildlife management and conservation.
+As well as original research papers, the journal publishes: reviews that offer new insights or timely syntheses of current topics in wildlife management; perspective articles highlighting contentious or emerging issues and their implications for wildlife management, conservation, research or policy development.

 Review papers are approved for refereeing by the Editors.
 Review papers should indicate fruitful areas of further research and be original and innovative; they should not exceed 20 printed pages in length (50 pages A4 double-spaced type including figures and tables).
 If new experimental data are included in the review, sufficient detail about methods should be provided so that other investigators can repeat the work.

-Viewpoint articles are short (2-4 printed pages) opinion papers, which raise ideas and develop novel hypotheses that are scientifically defendable but may be more speculative or controversial than would normally be seen in regular reviews.
-Viewpoints are assessed on the originality of the ideas presented, the development of logical arguments and the contribution they make in advancing new directions or approaches to the field of wildlife research.
+Perspective articles are short opinion papers (up to 3000 words and no more than 4 figures or tables), which raise ideas and develop novel hypotheses that are scientifically defendable but may be more speculative or controversial than would normally be seen in regular reviews.
+Perspectives are assessed on the originality of the ideas presented, the development of logical arguments and the contribution they make in advancing new directions or approaches to the field of wildlife research.

 The Editors will consider Comments on papers published in the journal within the past 12 months.
 If the Comment is negative or critical, the authors of the published paper will be offered the right to reply in a Response.
 Both the Comment and Response will be peer reviewed, and if accepted, will be published in the same issue.
 In order to be considered for publication, Comment and Response articles must be concise and impersonal, must contribute to knowledge and must advance the discussion beyond opinion.
 Their ultimate aim should be to encourage informed debate on topics raised in papers published in Wildlife Research.
 Comments should have a short abstract (<75 words) and should not exceed 3000 words.
 The number of figures, tables and references should be limited so that the Comment comprises no more than three typeset pages in total.
 Responses should have no abstract and should not exceed 1000 words.
 They should comprise no more than one typeset page in total (including figures, tables and references).
 If the corresponding or contributing authors of the previously published paper decline their right to reply or fail to do so in a reasonable timeframe, the Comment will be published without a Response.
 Authors who wish to submit Comments on papers published more than 12 months previously should first seek advice from the Editorial Office.